jsealey/Delightful/README.md

 # Delightful for iOS

-Delightful is the iPhone application for organizing meal plans and generating shopping lists based on the selected meals.
+Delightful is an iPhone application for organizing meal plans and generating shopping lists based on the selected meals.

 **Delightful will be free on the app store.**